-- " Fully refundable through May 2, 2016. - ➤ Nonrefundable for cancellations made between May 3 and June 3, 2016.
+- " Fully refundable through May 3, 2017. - " Nonrefundable for cancellations made between May 4 and June 2, 2017.

-Fee Balance Due by June 3 - This is the \$85 remaining balance plus any additional fees (such as session fees or early arrival fees) or minus any applicable scholarship credits.
+Fee Balance Due by June 2 - This is the \$85 remaining balance plus any additional fees (such as session fees or early arrival fees) or minus any applicable scholarship credits.

-Cancellations - Those who cancel on June 4 or later will lose \$100 of their paid fees.
+Cancellations - Those who cancel on June 3 or later will lose \$100 of their paid fees.
 Refunds for the amount paid beyond \$100 will be processed in July.
 To cancel, notify your local Extension 4-H staff as soon as possible.
 Be sure to provide the full name of the person cancelling and the date of cancellation.
 Scholarship credits cannot be applied to cancellation and no-show fees.
 Early arrival and session fees are nonrefundable.
+There will be no refunds for no-shows.